Netcracker Technology

 Netcracker Technology Corporation, a wholly owned subsidiary of NEC Corporation, is an American-based multinational telecommunications technology company headquartered in Waltham, Massachusetts.
 The company specializes in software products and professional services for communications service providers (CSPs) and cable providers.
 Products and services include business support system (BSS) and operational support systems (OSS) software and services.

 History

 Founded in 1993, the company provides full-stack OSS/BSS software and services to communications service providers.
-Netcracker has since expanded into cloud-native, microservices-based software, virtualization, automation, generative artificial intelligence (GenAI) and Digital Satellite Service support software.
+Netcracker has since expanded into cloud-native, microservices-based software, virtualization, automation, generative AI and Digital Satellite Service support software.

 On October 21, 2008, NEC Corporation acquired Netcracker for about making it a wholly owned subsidiary of NEC.

 Acquisitions

 Firma AVD, a company headquartered in Moscow specializing in system integration, business process engineering, and IT consulting, was acquired in 2004.

 In 2011, Subex's activation business, including Subex's NetProvision, NetOptimizer, Vector products, and associated business.
 A year later, in May 2012, Global Information Management division of Convergys was acquired.

 CoralTree Systems, a systems integrator and service provider, was purchased in 2015.